Scrappybots/MDDS30-ROS-Controller/README.md

 ## :dart: About ##

-This is a ROS node to allow easy integration with the [Cytron MDDS30 SmartDriveDuo-30 motor controller](https://www.cytron.io/p-30amp-7v-35v-smartdrive-dc-motor-driver-2-channels).
+This is a ROS2 node to allow easy integration with the [Cytron MDDS30 SmartDriveDuo-30 motor controller](https://www.cytron.io/p-30amp-7v-35v-smartdrive-dc-motor-driver-2-channels).
 This node utilizes the Serial Simplified mode of the MDDS30.
 Each channel has a topic that accepts -100 (full speed reverse) to 100 (full speed forward).

+**Updated for ROS2 and optimized for NVIDIA Jetson Orin Nano.**

 ## :sparkles: Features ##